lokardy/spring_cloud_hystrix_dashboard/README.md

 Demonstrates how to launch a dashboard using hystrix stream.
-To use this dashboard the target application ust expose hystri.xstream end point using spring actuator project
+To use this dashboard the target application must expose hystri.xstream end point using spring actuator project